playgen/SUGAR-SocialGamification/doc/features/skill.md

 * Checking a skill's progress

-	Using the [SkillClient](xref:PlayGen.SUGAR.Client.SkillClient)'s GetAchievementProgress function and specifying the GameId, ActorId and Token returns an [AchievementProgressResponse](xref:PlayGen.SUGAR.Contracts.AchievementProgressResponse) object for that Actor's progress towards the skill in that game.
+	Using the <xref:PlayGen.SUGAR.Client.SkillClient>'s GetAchievementProgress function and specifying the GameId, ActorId and Token returns an <xref:PlayGen.SUGAR.Contracts.Shared.EvaluationProgressResponse> object for that Actor's progress towards the skill in that game.

 ```cs
 		private float CheckSkillProgress()